mapbender/mapbender-documentation/en/book/quickstart.rst

 to a WMS request.
 This principle follows Multi-Dimensions in the WMS specification.

-You can use Vendor Specific Parameters in Mapbender3 for example to add the user- and group information of the logged-in user to a WMS request.
+You can use Vendor Specific Parameters in Mapbender for example to add the user- and group information of the logged-in user to a WMS request.
 You can also add hard coded values.